Black Birthing Health Initiative

 Linkages and Referrals

-As part of BBHI's commitment to strengthen our collaborative approach, we prioritize building and nurturing key community partnerships.
-We actively engage in internal and cross-agency discussions to better understand and address current events and concerns affecting the Black community and birthing individuals in San Francisco.
-Additionally, we identify potential community-based organizations to enhance our community collaboration.
+As part of BBHI’s commitment to a collaborative approach, we prioritize building and sustaining strong community partnerships.
+We engage in internal and cross-agency conversations to stay responsive to the needs and realities impacting birthing people and families in San Francisco.
+We also actively identify and partner with community-based organizations to strengthen coordination and expand our collective impact.

 Community Trainings